 Location: Plaza Terrace Room, Brisbane Convention and Exhibition Centre

 Riverprize is a prominent environmental award giving recognition to those who have developed and implemented outstanding, visionary and sustainable programs in river management and restoration.
-The Riverprize Gala Dinner is the highlight of the Riversymposium networking program, bringing award finalists, conference delegates, IRF partners and VIPs together for a night of networking, entertainment, food and drinks—and, of course, the announcement of the 20th Riverprize winner.
+The Riverprize Gala Dinner is the highlight of the Riversymposium networking program, bringing award finalists, conference delegates, IRF partners and VIPs together for a night of networking, entertainment, food and drinks—and, of course, the announcement of the 20th International Riverprize winner.
 Other awards announced on the night include the Vera Thiess Fellowship for Women and the Emerging River Professional Award.
 Tickets are available when you register.

 Dress code: business / semi-formal or traditional dress